Skip to content

 2. #[flow] - Marks a method as part of the execution flow

-3. #[init] - Marks a method as the initialization method for the flow
+3. #[init] - Marks a method to run once at the beginning of each iteration before all flow methods

 Usage#